Biennial Review

 Alcohol and Drug-Free Campus Workplace Policy Summary

-Purdue University Northwest is committed to providing students, faculty, staff and visitors a safe and healthful campus and workplace.
 The university recognizes the health risks associated with controlled substance use and alcohol misuse and is committed to supporting students and employees who seek treatment for these conditions.
-The university also recognizes that controlled substance use and alcohol misuse diminish workplace and campus safety and undermine the university’s ability to fulfill its missions of education, research and service.

 Housing and Residential Education

-With an on campus population of 744 students, housing makes it a priority to educate housing residents on alcohol and other drug policies, issues and concerns.
-Each resident is informed in writing of housing policies in our Welcome Guide, Resident Handbook and in the terms and conditions of their housing contract.
-In addition we have signs throughout the community which reiterate these policies.
+Each resident is informed in writing of housing policies in our Resident Handbook and in the terms and conditions of their housing contract.
 Also, this policy is reiterated at each opening floor meeting.
-We always refer residents back to our handbook.
+Housing always refers residents back to our handbook which can be found at this website.

 The Department of Housing and Residential Education’s Alcohol Policy is defined as follows: